Nireves333/cst311-assignments/PA3/README.md

 READ INSTRUCTIONS CAREFULLY BEFORE YOU START THE ASSIGNMENT.

-Assignment must be submitted electronically to iLearn on https://csumb.instructure.com/ by 11:59 p.m. on the due date.
+Assignment must be submitted electronically to [Canvas](https://csumb.instructure.com/) by 11:59 p.m. on the due date.
 Late assignments will not be accepted.
 Use the Teams on the Programming Assignment Teams document (also on Canvas under General Information -> Team Information) Select your Team leader and divide up work per the Programming Process instructions (also on Canvas under General Information > Team Information.)

 The assignment requires you to submit both client and server programs.
-The naming convention of the file should be PA3_Server_Team<your team #>.py and PA3_Client_Team<your team #>.py
+The naming convention of the file should be `PA3_Server_Team<your team #>.py` and `PA3_Client_Team<your team #>.py`.
-Put your names in the program as well.
+Additionally, put your names in the program header, where indicated in the `__credits__` variable.
 Your client and server programs must meet the requirements below.
 Your program must have sufficient comments to clearly explain how your code works.
 Your code must compile to get partial credit.

 This assignment is worth 150 points.